 With the key terms broken down to their more basic elements, it should now be clearer what we’re talking about when we’re discussing the debt service coverage ratio.
 Now we can take a closer look at how DSCR is calculated and why it’s a part of applying for a business loan.

-While the DSCR formula is not such a complicated one, the size of the values that are typically entered into the equation can make it difficult.
+The DSCR formula is not such a complicated one, but the size of the values that are typically entered into the equation can make it difficult.
 Fortunately, in our current ‘digital age’, technology makes it so much easier to run equations with big numbers.

 You can put down the pocket calculator, we’re not talking about manually crunching numbers!